By Nancy · Last updated: July 26, 2026

 Market Share Projections

-The market share of IPTV is anticipated to grow significantly, while traditional broadcasting methods may see a decline.
-This shift is driven by consumer preferences for more flexible and personalized viewing experiences.
+IPTV's market share is expected to expand significantly, while traditional broadcasting methods may experience a downturn.
+This transition is fueled by consumer desires for more adaptable and personalized viewing options.

 Cable and Satellite Decline Rates

-Cable and satellite TV providers are expected to experience a decline in subscribers as consumers switch to IPTV services.
-This decline is projected to be around 10% annually.
+Cable and satellite TV providers are likely to see a drop in subscribers as audiences migrate to IPTV services.
+This decline is estimated to be around 10% each year.

 IPTV Growth by Segment